eblot/pyftdi/pyftdi/README.rst

   FTDI SPI master with a pure-Python serial flash device driver for several common devices.
 For now, SPI Mode 0 (CPOL=0, CPHA=0) is the only supported mode.
 It should be easy to extend the SPI master to deal with less common modes.
-These tests show an average 470 KB/s read out from flash devices running with a 6 MHz SPI clock on a Core2Duo Mac Book Pro.
+These tests show an average 1.3MiB/s read out from flash devices on a Core i7 Mac Book Pro.
 * JTAG is under development and is not fully supported yet.

 .. _libftdi: http://www.intra2net.com/en/developer/libftdi/